 - The new proposed contract value (including all of the change orders, positive or negative)

-Once you complete the change order, sign it and send it to the owner or owner’s rep. The owner will evaluate the change and may ask for additional information.
+Once you complete the change order, sign it and send it to the owner or owner’s rep for the construction project.
+The owner will evaluate the change and may ask for additional information.
 The contract should specify how much time the project owner has to accept, reject, or request additional documents supporting the change request.
-The change order is approved once the project owner signs it and returns it to the contractor.

 Match the payment application